Caltech-PARSEC/TestStandInterfaceServer/README.md

 You can then use the `candump` and `cansend` commands, passing 'can1' to `candump`'s `<CAN interface>` field and `cansend`'s `<device>` field.

+We are using the standard 11-bit long CAN ID (as opposed to the 29-bit extended ID), so make sure supplied CAN IDs fit in 11 bits.
+In python-can, the `is_extended_id` attribute of `can.Message` objects control this, so set the corresponding argument in the can.Message constructor to false.

 ## Beaglebone Hardware Configuration
 To enable the can1 device on the beaglebone, I followed the [instructions](https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#U-Boot_Overlays)